couchbaselabs/cbfg/src/cbfg/README-req-res.md

 :not-found

 Caller made a correctly formed request, but the server-side resource no longer exists, perhaps due to a previous deletion.
-In contrast to a :not-found status code, a :mismatch informs the caller that a resource is still there, but has a version or CAS mismatch.
+In contrast, a :mismatch informs the caller that a named resource exists, but has a version, CAS or UUID mismatch.

 :not-authenticated
 :not-authorized